ExtremeElectronics/RC2040/README.md

 ### Sound

 Sound is output on GPIO 14/15.
-GPIO 15 is inverted WRT 14 so you can out a speaker directly across these two IO pins.
-A much better sound quality can be heard using a low pass filter and an amplifier.
+GPIO 15 is inverted WRT GPIO 14 so you can connect a high impedance a speaker directly across these two IO pins, a piezo speaker is ideal.
+A much better sound quality (and a much louder sound) can be heard using a low pass filter and an amplifier.
+Amplified external PC speakers work well.

 ## Beep